 - Waterton Shoreline Cruise – A Classy Tour of Waterton-Glacier NP 08/05/16 The Waterton Lakes Shoreline Cruise was the highlight of our stay in Waterton-Glacier National Park and is a great way to see the park.

 - Yoho National Park – Emerald Lake & Natural Bridge – Aqua Magic!
-06/26/16 Emerald Lake and Natural Bridge are wonderful highlights at Yoho National Park in the Canadian Rockies where we found true Agua Magic!
+06/26/16 Emerald Lake and Natural Bridge are great highlights at Yoho National Park in the Canadian Rockies where we found Agua Magic!

 Many of Mexico’s most thrilling places are designated as UNESCO World Heritage Sites, and some are National Parks as well.
 These sites include expansive grounds of ancient ruins that were built by the Mayans, Zapotecs and other cultures 2,000 years ago as well as historic Spanish Colonial cities that are home to exquisite architecture and cathedrals built by the Spanish in the 16th and 17th centuries.